 Only two complications were reported.
 Small differences were noticed between pre-op and post-operative positioning of the implant.

-What does literature have to say about patient-specific glenoid components?
+What does literature have to say about personalized glenoid components?
 Not that much, shared Prof. Debeer.
 He listed four articles he found online:

 - Gunther MD, 2012: A polyethylene inset glenoid component was used.
 There was good clinical outcome with significant improvement of mobility.
 The problem with this implant, said.
 Prof. Debeer, is that it’s not suitable with larger defect.

 - Stoffelen, 2015: The case was of a total shoulder arthroplasty revision with a loose glenoid component.
 There were good results after 2 years.